City Baking Guide

 At around 2,730 feet, Boise is usually a gentle-adjustment city rather than an extreme-adjustment city.
 Many formulas need small corrections, not major rewrites.

-Dry air still matters.
-Cookie dough and quick-bread batter can lose moisture faster than sea-level recipes assume, especially during warm months.
+Dry Treasure Valley air still matters.
+Cookie dough and quick-bread batter can lose moisture faster than sea-level recipes assume, especially in warm months and heated winter kitchens.

 Common Boise Baking Mistakes